CameronInLondon/CameronInLondon.github.io/_posts/2022-04-10-joining-data-in-pandas.md

 </div>
 <div class="jp-Cell-inputWrapper"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput " data-mime-type="text/markdown">
-<p>Left do some simple examples using df3 and df4.
+<p>Lets do some simple examples using df3 and df4.
 We will join on 'letters' like before.
 You can see that 'a' is the only common row between the two letters columns.</p>
 <p>First lets see df3 and df4.</p>

 </div>